smol-ai/ainews-web-2025/src/content/issues/25-01-07-ainews-not-much-happened-today.md

 date: '2025-01-08T04:01:51.252491Z'
 original_slug: ainews-not-much-happened-today-7007
 description: >-
-  AI news for 1/6/2025-1/7/2025 covers NVIDIA's Cosmos open-source video world model trained on 20 million hours of video, its impact on robotics and autonomous systems, and the community's reaction.
-It also discusses the overwhelming pace of AI advancements, industry skepticism, and NVIDIA's new
-  $3,000 personal AI supercomputer called Digits.
+  **NVIDIA** has launched **Cosmos**, an open-source video world model trained on **20 million hours of video**, aimed at advancing **robotics** and **autonomous driving**.
+The release sparked debate over its open-source status and technical approach.
+Additionally, **NVIDIA** announced **Digits**, a **$3,000** personal AI supercomputer designed to democratize AI computing.
+The AI community expresses mixed feelings about rapid AI progress, with concerns about **AGI**, job displacement, and investment hype.
+Discussions also highlight upcoming tools for fine-tuning AI models at home and foundation models for AI robotics.
 companies:
   - nvidia
+  - openai
 models:
   - cosmos
-  - digits
 topics:
-  - open-source
-  - video-world-model
   - robotics
   - autonomous-driving
+  - open-source
+  - fine-tuning
-  - ai-advancements
+  - foundation-models
-  - ai-hype
+  - memory-optimization
+people:
-  - ai-hardware
+  - sama
 ---